dylangilson/Nirvana/README.md

 * IMPORTANT: You will need to add a resource folder for the engine to find the resources used in Main.
 You can also create your own main.cpp and add your own resources.
-Use the provided main.c to see how it is structured
+Use the provided main.cpp to see how it is structured

 ## Dependencies
 * GLFW